What Is Deep Reading and Why It Is Important

 Victims of misinformation don't know they are being manipulated because they haven't developed the intellectual tools needed to step back and critically examine ideas and concepts.
 If you doubt my premise, look around.
 We're a little more than a decade into the social media revolution and society is fragmenting like our attention spans.

-Don't get me wrong, deep reading isn't some cure-all for our social ills.
+Don't get me wrong; deep reading isn't some cure-all for our social ills.
 Hardly.
 You can have deep readers who go off the deep end and become autodidactic amateur scholars of conspiracy.
 Still, I would argue that they are the outliers.
 I am convinced that the decline of deep reading and the nuance it cultivates will mean the gradual disappearance of civil society.
 We'll lack the perspective-taking and empathy skills that habitual deep readers have access to that enable us to see the other side as decent human beings, even when we disagree.

-It also means an erosion of the ability for us to grapple with wickedly complex problems, which are stacking up as I type.
+It also means an erosion of our ability to grapple with wickedly complex problems, which are stacking up as I type.
 It's terrifying if you think about it: our civilization is incredibly complex, and our technologies have become so advanced that they seem like magic.
 Yet, it rests precariously perched on the accumulated knowledge of centuries.
 How ironic it would be that the sheer sophistication of the modern world made us too stupid to maintain it!

 Are you still with me, dear Reader?